hackclub/Prototype/SUBMITTING.md

 ### In your repository:

 -   ALL 3D models used in .STEP format (unless they were made in tinkercad)
--   there is a mission directory that contains your weights
+-   there is a mission directory that contains your models, training logs, and weights!
+See the instructions below

 ## The `mission` folder